 As Canadians, we deal with rapidly fluctuating weather conditions year-round.
-Extreme weather fluctuations are on the rise, with over 1.3 billion dollars in weather-related insurance claims being filed in Canada as of 2019, and while you may have a fair amount of warning for weather conditions like hurricanes, Northbridge Insurance’s research shows that it’s actually smaller severe weather conditions that create the most claims.
+Extreme weather fluctuations are on the rise, with over 1.3 billion dollars in weather-related insurance claims (including roof wind damage) being filed in Canada as of 2019, and while you may have a fair amount of warning for weather conditions like hurricanes, Northbridge Insurance’s research shows that it’s actually smaller severe weather conditions that create the most claims.
 If that wasn’t already a concern, in 2017 more than half of insured catastrophic losses in Canada were caused by wind events specifically.
 Even if you think that your roof is up to the challenge of a severe wind storm, it’s best to be prepared and have a professional inspect your premises.

 The Increase of Extreme Weather Conditions